-Summary : Experience the incredible scenery in Svalbard’s most remote regions.
+Summary : Discover the incredible scenery in Svalbard’s most remote regions.
 Experience the low-hanging Midnight Sun creating unearthly hues reflected off the sea’s surface, the ice and the glaciers.
 Roaming in the realm of the polar bear at this time of the year is a very special experience.
-Your home for this expedition, the Fram, is a spacious exploration ship that typically holds 318 passengers, but carries only 200 to the Arctic.
-By Zodiac, on foot, or from the Fram’s observation deck, there are endless opportunities to take in Arctic views.
+Your home for this expedition, the Fram, is a spacious exploration ship.
+By Zodiac, on foot, or from the Fram’s observation deck, there are endless opportunities to take in the majestic Arctic landscape and wildlife.

 Activities : Birding, Child-Friendly, Culture, Hiking

-Arrive in Longyearbyen and enjoy an included hotel stay with the evening at your leisure.
+Arrive in Longyearbyen, and transfer from the airport to your included hotel with the evening at your leisure.

 Kongsfjorden or Kings Bay is the largest fjord on the North West coast of Spitsbergen.
 A large side fjord called Krossfjorden may be visited as well this day.
 The landscape varies from large tundra plains to alpine peaks with dramatic glaciers.